liflab/beepbeep-3-book/markdown/basic/README.md

 The next two instructions push two numbers into `p1`.
 Again, nothing is printed, since no new events have been received from `p0`.
 Hence the next instruction, "This is the third printed line", does produce the third line of the output.
 We then push the number 5 into `p0`.
 An event was already pushed into `p1`, so `add` is ready to compute a new addition, and outputs 9 (4+5).

-Here, an important remark must be made.
+Here, an important observation must be made.
 The `add` processor computed the addition of number 5 pushed into `p0` with the number **4** that was pushed earlier into `p1`.
 That is, a processor consumes events from the same pullable **in the order they arrive**.
 Number 4 is the second event pushed into `p1`; hence it is matched with the second event pushed into `p0`.

 The last instruction pushes the number 9 into `p0`.
 The third event pushed into `p0` is matched with the third event pushed into `p1`, and `add` pushes 10 (1+9) to its output pipe.
 The end result of this program should be this: